 - New Year's Day

-- Martin Luther King, Jr. Day

 - President's Day

 - Memorial Day

 - Independence Day

 - Labor Day

 - Veterans Day

 - Thanksgiving

 - The day after Thanksgiving

 - Christmas

+Holidays occurring on Saturday are observed on the preceding Friday.
 Holidays occurring on Sunday are observed on the following Monday.
-Holidays occurring on Saturday are observed on the preceding Friday.